we125182/vue-hotkey/README.md

 </md-field>
 ```

-Hotkeys that are plain characters are disabled automatically on inputs and contenteditable elements
+Plain-character hotkeys are disabled automatically on inputs and contenteditable elements
-so that these characters can be entered in such elements.
+so that they can be entered in these elements.

 `v-hotkey` could have been placed also on `<md-input>`, omitting the `selector` because `<md-input>`
 resolves to `<input>`.